🐾 UK Pet Passport | Updated July 2026

 The 21-day clock

 Rabies vaccine must be given at least 21 days before travel.
-And the microchip must come first.
+The microchip must come first.

 πŸ“‹